Washington Sundar

-Washington Sundar (/ta/; born 5 October 1999) is an Indian cricketer.
-An all-rounder who bats left-handed and bowls right-arm off-spin, he plays for Tamil Nadu in domestic cricket and Gujarat Titans in the Indian Premier League.
-He made his debut for the Indian cricket team in 2017 against Sri Lanka.
-Sundar was a part of the Indian squad that won the 2023 Asia Cup and the 2025 Champions Trophy.
+Washington Sundar (/ta/; born 5 October 1999) is an Indian international cricketer.
+He plays for the India national team as an all-rounder, who bats left-handed and bowls right-arm off-spin.
+He represents Tamil Nadu in domestic cricket and Gujarat Titans in the Indian Premier League.
+Sundar was a part of the Indian squad that won the 2023 Asia Cup, 2025 Champions Trophy, and the 2026 T20 World Cup.

 Early life

 Washington Sundar was born in a Tamil Hindu family on 5 October 1999 in Chennai, Tamil Nadu.
 His sister Shailaja Sundar (also known as M. S. Shailaja) is also a professional cricketer.
-His father, Mani Sundar, was a keen cricketer who was in consideration for Tamil Nadu's state side.
+His father, Mani Sundar, was a keen cricketer who was in consideration for Tamil Nadu's state team.
 Sundar was named after P. D. Washington, a retired army officer who supported Mani Sundar financially during his playing days.'

 Sundar started playing cricket from the age of four or five.
 He received his early education from St. Bede's Anglo Indian Higher Secondary School, and completed an undergraduate degree from the Hindustan Institute of Technology and Science, Chennai.